csswizardry/csswizardry.github.com/_posts/2016-06-01-improving-your-css-with-parker.md

 There are a number of problems present here.
 Firstly, the name `btn-login` describes a very specific use case, making it very difficult to reuse.
-Secondly, this is a pretty monolithic ruleset—it handles everything about this button, mixing up structural and cosmetic responsibilities.
+Secondly, this is a pretty monolithic ruleset — it handles everything about this button, mixing up structural and cosmetic responsibilities.
 Instead, we could break this out into: